30-Second Overview

 Promotion of Aesthetic Education

-- Curriculum design and teaching method innovation
+- Innovation in curriculum design and teaching methods

 - In-service training for art teachers

-- Promotion of art education concepts
+- Promotion of concepts in art education

 Social Art Education

-- Museum education promotion
+- Museum education and outreach

 - Community art courses

-- Lifelong learning art education
+- Lifelong-learning art education

-Coordination with Cultural Policy
+Alignment with Cultural Policy

-National Cultural and Arts Policy Art education coordinates with national cultural policy development:
+National Cultural and Arts Policy

-- Promotion of localization education
+- Promotion of localized education

 - Embodiment of multicultural values

-- Balance of internationalization and localization
+- Balance between internationalization and localization

 - Cultural and creative industry curricula

-- Industry-academia cooperation programs
+- Academia-industry cooperation projects

-Balance of Internationalization and Localization
+Balancing Internationalization and Localization

 International Exchange and Cooperation